ncredinburgh/functional-styles/README.md

 ## Vars

-Think of `vars` as being like the [Bootstrap's Less variables](http://getbootstrap.com/customize/#less-variables).
+Think of `vars` as being like [Bootstrap's Less variables](http://getbootstrap.com/customize/#less-variables).
 They can be used for:

 * key colors
 * white space